News & Events

 • are not vaccinated.

-Adapted from: Health NZ media releases (October and November 2024).
+Adapted from: Health NZ media releases (October and November 2024 and January 2025).

 Protect yourself against Legionnaires’ disease